OpenHFT/Chronicle-Map/README.md

 channels 1 and 2 respectively.
 Map1 would have the chronicle channel of 1 on both servers.
-You should not confuse the Chronicle Channels with the identifiers, the identifiers are unique per replicating node ( in this case which host, the reason we say replicating node rather than host as it is possible to have more than one replicating node per host if each of the had a different TCP/IP port ) ), where as the chronicle channels are used to identify which map you are referring.
+You should not confuse the Chronicle Channels with the identifiers, the identifiers are unique per replicating node ( in this case which host, the reason we say replicating node rather than host as it is possible to have more than one replicating node per host if each of them had a different TCP/IP port ) ), where as the chronicle channels are used to identify which map you are referring.
 No additional socket connection is made per chronicle channel that you use, so we allow up to 32767 chronicle channels.

 If you inadvertently got the chronicle channels around the wrong way, then chronicle would attempt to replicate the wrong maps data.
 The chronicle channels don't have to be in order but they must be unique for each map you have.

-### Channels and `ReplicationChannel` - Example
+### Channels and ReplicationChannel - Example

 ``` java
     // server 1 with  identifier = 1